 The signal probability is a relatively old concept that was first introduced to study circuit testability [9].
 It is important to note that both these probability measures are unaffected by the circuit internal delays.
 Indeed, they remain the same even if a zero-delay timing model is used.
 When this is done, however, the toggle power is automatically excluded from the analysis.
-This is a serious shortcoming of some proposed techniques, as we will point out below.
+This is a serious shortcoming of techniques that are based on these measures, as we will point out below.